 Devils Backbone’s Future Vision

-With over 200 staff currently employed, the future of Devils Backbone is looking bright, with potential plans to open another location and bring some of the community spirit to other parts of Virginia.
-The goal is to create other similar outdoor environments, but more in the urban areas.
+With over 200 staff currently employed, the future of Devils Backbone is looking promising, with potential plans to bring some of the community spirit to other parts of Virginia.
 ‘It would be great to touch more people than we already do,’ Heidi says.
 ‘You see a lot of happy people in this business.'” ~

 Wine & Country celebrates elevated living in Virginia Wine Country.
 Wine & Country Life, a semi-annual life & style magazine, and Wine & Country Weddings, an annual art book celebrating elegant Virginia weddings, are complemented by the Wine & Country Shop in Ivy, VA—a beautiful lifestyle boutique that brings the pages of the magazines to life.
 The Shop features over 40 Virginia artisans with everything from tailgating essentials and Dubarry attire to locally made foods and award-winning Virginia wines and craft beverages for your next event.
 Wine & Country covers the grape-growing foothills of the Blue Ridge Mountains from Lynchburg to Leesburg, including points in between like Charlottesville and Middleburg.
 Ivy Life & Style Media also creates other projects, including CharlottesvilleFamily.com, a collection of local resources including a popular calendar of events, family services guides and features on education, health and family day trips for parents and teachers in Charlottesville, as well as the CharlottesvilleWelcomeBook.com a guide to resources for Charlottesville tourists and newcomers.